Wilfrid Newton: London and London Regional Transport

-In 1989, Newton was invited to become chairman and chief executive of London Regional Transport, and chairman of London Underground.
+In December 1988, the British Secretary of State for Transport Paul Channon announced that Newton would join London Regional Transport, following the resignation of Sir Keith Bright.
+In March 1989, Newton became chairman and chief executive of London Regional Transport, and chairman of London Underground.

 Newton's major project was the implementation of the Jubilee Line Extension – the first major extension to the Underground in 20 years.
 Experts from Hong Kong including MTR architect Roland Paoletti were recruited to progress the multibillion-pound project – which eventually opened in 1999.

 Following the King's Cross fire in 1987, the state of neglect on the Tube and complacency of London Underground was criticised, with the Northern line nicknamed "the Misery line".
 Newton branded the Tube network "an appalling shambles" at a seminar on the future of London in 1991, noting that "The infrastructure has been neglected for 30 years".
 Newton subsequently planned a transformation of London Underground into a 'decently modern metro' over a period of 10 years, with upgrades to existing lines and strong service standards.

 However the recession in the early 1990s cut ticket revenue, which was exacerbated by stop-go investment and Treasury budget cuts by around 30 per cent between 1993 and 1996 – making it difficult to progress the upgrade programme.
 Following the Autumn statement in 1992, Newton was said to have had "a rare public outburst of anger" following a broken promise by the Government to increase investment to more than £700m a year.
 By March 1993, Newton authorised managers to blame deteriorating services and cancellations on broken Government pledges.
 Newton himself appeared on television after the November 1993 Budget and criticised the funding of London Regional Transport.

 In 1994, Newton was due to retire.
-However, his chosen replacement - the deputy chairman of London Transport, Dr. Alan Watkins - was vetoed by the Treasury in March 1994, due to Dr. Watkins involvement in campaigning for more investment in London Underground.
+However, his chosen replacement – the deputy chairman of London Transport, Alan Watkins, was vetoed by the Treasury in March 1994, due to Watkins involvement in campaigning for more investment in London Underground.
 Newton was therefore unable to step down as Chairman of London Transport until a more suitable candidate was agreed.
 Newton eventually stepped down in September 1994, replaced by Peter Ford.

 Honours

-Owing to his work in Hong Kong, he was appointed CBE in 1988, before being knighted in 1993.
+Owing to Newton's work in Hong Kong, he was appointed Commander of the Most Excellent Order of the British Empire in 1988, before being knighted in 1993.
+In 1993 he was elected an Honorary Fellow of the Royal Academy of Engineering.

 Death

-He died on 28 November 2012, aged 83.
+Newton died on 28 November 2012, aged 83.